Recent Fire Damage Posts

 • Don’t attempt to wash any walls or panted surfaces without first contacting SERVPRO® of Charles County.

-• Don’t attempt to shampoo carpet, rugs, or upholstered furniture without first consulting SERVPRO® of Charles County.
+• Don’t attempt to shampoo carpet, rugs, or upholstered furniture without first consulting SERVPRO® of Oxon Hill.

 • Don’t attempt to clean and electrical appliances such as TV, radios etc., that may have been close to fire, heat, or water.
 Consult an authorized repair service.